Zülfü Livaneli: Musical career

-For his debut album, Livaneli used the pseudonym "Ozanohad glu".
-He later adopted his current name, Zülfü Livaneli, which appeared on his subsequent album, Chants Révolutionnaires Turcs (Turkish revolutionary songs), released in either 1971 or 1973.
-While in Europe, his brother Ferhat informed him that large crowds in Turkey were singing his songs during protests.
-In response, Livaneli created an album titled Nazim Türküsü, setting his music to the poems of Nâzım Hikmet.
+Livaneli released his debut album under the pseudonym "Ozanohad Glu".
+He later adopted his current name, Zülfü Livaneli, which appeared on his subsequent album, Chants Révolutionnaires Turcs (Turkish revolutionary songs), released in 1973.
+While in Europe, Livaneli learned from his brother Ferhat that large crowds in Turkey were singing his songs during protests.
+In response, Livaneli created an album titled Nazim Türküsü, setting his music to poems by Nâzım Hikmet.
 The album remained on the music charts for 48 weeks.

-Livaneli has composed three hundred songs, a rhapsody recorded by the London Symphony Orchestra, and a ballet.
-His compositions have been performed by artists such as Joan Baez, Maria Farantouri, Maria del Mar Bonet, Udo Lindenberg, Haris Alexiou, Jocelyn B. Smith, and Kate Westbrook.
-He has also written five plays and thirty film soundtracks, including for Yol (The Path), directed by Yılmaz Güney and winner of the Golden Palm at the Cannes Film Festival; The Herd, directed by Yılmaz Güney and Zeki Ökten; and Shirin's Wedding by German director Helma Sanders-Brahms.
-He has produced albums, performed with Mikis Theodorakis and Maria Farantouri, and collaborated with Manos Hatzidakis, Giora Feidman, Inti-Illimani, and Ángel Parra.
-According to reports, his 1997 Ankara concert drew an audience of approximately 500,000 people.
-In 2010, he sang 'Mothers of The Disappeared' with Bono at U2's concert in Istanbul, Turkey, U2's first concert in Istanbul.
-Livaneli has received awards including the Best Album of the Year Award (Greece), the Edison Award (Holland), Best Album of the Year (Music Critics Guild of Germany), and the "Premio Luigi Tenco" Best Songwriter Award at the San Remo in 1999.
+Livaneli's musical catalog includes approximately 300 songs, a ballet, and a rhapsody recorded by the London Symphony Orchestra.
+His work has been interpreted by international performers including Joan Baez, Maria Farantouri, and Udo Lindenberg.
+As a film composer, he has scored thirty productions, notably the 1982 Palme d'Or winner Yol and Helma Sanders-Brahms's Shirin's Wedding.
+A 1997 performance in Ankara is cited as one of his largest live events, with an estimated attendance of 500,000.
+In 2010, he sang "Mothers of the Disappeared" with Bono at U2's concert in Istanbul, Turkey, the band's first concert in the city.
+Livaneli has received awards including the Best Album of the Year Award (Greece), the Edison Award (Holland), Best Album of the Year (Music Critics Guild of Germany), and the Premio Luigi Tenco Best Songwriter Award at the San Remo in 1999.

+Livaneli's music achieved significant popularity in the 1980s.
 In 1986, he met the Greek composer Mikis Theodorakis.
-Together they produced the album Güneş Topla Benim İçin (Gather The Sun For Me).
+Together they produced the album Güneş Topla Benim İçin (Gather the Sun for Me).
 After its release in Turkey, the album peaked in the Turkish music market.
 At that time, Livaneli met Ahmet Kaya, another folk singer.
-Livaneli's music achieved significant popularity in the 1980s.
-The London Orchestra performed with Livaneli in 1998, and in 1999, UNESCO assisted Livaneli in releasing that album.
+The London Symphony Orchestra performed with Livaneli in 1998 and, in 1999, UNESCO assisted Livaneli in releasing that album.